fsmiamoto/reagent/README.md

 ## Usage

-1. Add it as an MCP server to your favorite Agentic coding tool.
+1. Add it as an MCP server to your favorite agentic coding tool.

 ```json
 {